Glasgow weather: Met Office issues yellow weather warning for snow - what to expect

 - Some injuries from slips and falls on icy surfaces

-- Probably some icy patches on some untreated roads, pavements and cycle paths
+- Some icy patches on some untreated roads, pavements and cycle paths

+- A slight chance that power cuts occur, with the potential to affect other services, such as mobile phone coverage